H8X24A1/H8X24A1.github.io/setup/device-setup/room-booking/iOS.md

 - [x] If still not happend, [add a connector to your setup](/setup/connector-setup.md)
 - [x] Create a new ressource or edit an existing one
 - [x] Add a device to your ressource
-- [x] Enter the registration code shown on your Android device
+- [x] Enter the registration code shown on your iOS device

 ![Registration code shown on your iOS device](/images/HXA.io_registration_code.png)